jnozzi/cocoadev.com/markdown/NSImageViewMemoryLeak.md

 Second: Yes.

 I found the problem but do not have the solution.
-Evidently General/NSImage is autoreleasing the memory and since I an not going back to the run loop it never gets released.
+Evidently NSImage is autoreleasing the memory and since I an not going back to the run loop it never gets released.

 ----